Dimensional Rift

 Cards

 A card is a rectangular piece of cardboard following the standard MTG size (6.3 x 8.8 mm).
-The backs are all identically non-identifying, except for Extra Deck cards, and the fronts contain a series of common elements and symbols that indicate its characteristics, and texts for the name, type, flavour and effects.
+The backs are all identically non-identifying, except for Fabled cards, and the fronts contain a series of common elements and symbols that indicate its characteristics, and texts for the name, type, flavour and effects.

 These are the elements specified in each card: